QuickBooks Blog

 Three tips to make the most of sales blogs.

-To help you gain sales acumen, we’ve compiled a list of sales blogs featuring advice, podcasts, and templates.
+To help you gain sales acumen, we’ve compiled a list of sales blogs featuring advice, podcasts, new sales technology, and templates.

 Close is a sales CRM for startups and small-to-medium-sized businesses.
 Their business blog focuses solely on sales topics that provide in-depth guides, videos, tutorials, case studies, and real-world breakdowns of the world’s best sales strategies.